clokep/clokep.github.io/content/articles/thoughts-on-applying-to-gsoc.rst

         you have a question), check here for answers *before* asking anyone.
 (In particular this includes questions about how to apply.)
     *   The final important page to internalize is the schedule_.
-It is a student's responsibility to meet each of the deadlines during the application period.
+It is a student's responsibility to meet each of the deadlines.

 2. Mozilla has some good `application advice`_ on the idea page.
 I've included/expanded on this below: